This topic describes how to create a Secret in a cluster of Container Service for Kubernetes (ACK) in the ACK console.

-We recommend that you use Secrets for sensitive configurations in Kubernetes clusters, such as passwords and certificates.
+We recommend that you use Secrets to store sensitive information in Kubernetes clusters, such as passwords and certificates.

-- Opaque: Secret in the base64 encoding format, which is used to store sensitive information such as passwords and certificates.
+- Opaque: This type of secret is encoded in Base64 and used to store sensitive information, such as passwords and certificates.

-You can also manually create Secrets by using command lines.
-For more information, see Kubernetes Secrets .
+You can also create Secrets by using the command-line interface (CLI).
+For more information, see Kubernetes secrets.

-- Log on to the Container Service console.
+- Log on to the Container Service for Kubernetes (ACK) console.

-- Name: Enter the Secret name, which must be 1–253 characters long, and can only contain lowercase letters, numbers, hyphens (-), and dots (.).
+- Name: Enter a name for the Secret.
+The name must be 1 to 253 characters in length, and can contain only lowercase letters, digits, hyphens (-), and periods (.).

 - Click OK.